-&lt;sup>2Health and Wellness are emphasized throughout the Dental Hygiene Program, but specifically in DNH 150 Nutrition.
+&lt;sup>1PSY 231, PSY 120, or PSY 215 may be substituted.
+Health and Wellness are emphasized throughout the Dental Hygiene Program, but specifically in DNH 150 Nutrition.
 Includes instruction in fundamental mathematical skills.

 Purpose: This curriculum is designed to enable graduates to qualify as directors, assistant directors, teachers, assistant teachers, or as classroom aides in programs for young children.
 The curriculum has been established to provide competency in areas proposed by the professional child development community: ability to set up a safe and healthy environment; skills to advance the physical and intellectual competence of young children and to build positive self concepts and individual strengths; ability to organize and sustain positive functioning of children and adults in a group learning environment; coordinate home/out-of-home child rearing practices and expectations; and carry out the supplementary responsibilities related to programs for children.
 This curriculum will prepare students for national assessment for the Child Development Associate.
 In addition, the student is prepared to transfer to a four-year institution in Early Childhood Education and/or Child Development.
 Students who are interested in working with special needs children should consult with the Early Childhood Development Staff.